from £46 /night help Price for guests, Nights

 |Further details indoors|

-There is a comfortable lounge area with a Plasma TV, DVD player and well equipped kitchen corner.
+There is a comfortable lounge area with a flat screen TV, DVD player and well equipped kitchen corner with washing machine.
 The Bathroom is with a shower.

 A selection of local tourist information is also available.

+Minimum stay 3 nights.
 Check out time on the day of your departure is 11:00 and check in time 13:00.
-However these times are negotiable subject to availability.
+However these times are negotiable subject to availability / arrivals etc.

 The Lazio region